zehuilu/CBBA-Python/README.md

 }
 ```

 The algorithm's main function is `CBBA.solve()`.
-An example is shown below.
+An example with task time window is shown below.
 ```python
 #!/usr/bin/env python3
 import os